Tebatso/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-This a an assignment for the Data Science Toolbox on Coursera
+This is an assignment for the Data Science Toolbox on Coursera